 In addition to scholarships, you may be eligible for other financial aid programs.
 For a quick estimate of eligibility for federal aid, you might want to check out an online need estimator such our Net Price Calculator.

 The FAFSA, available from your high school guidance counselor, University of Jamestown, or online is the form you use to apply for state and federal aid.
 Consult the FAFSA for deadline information.
 University of Jamestown’s Federal School Code is 002990 (we are currently listed as Jamestown College on the FAFSA site)

 - Federal Pell Grant (up to $5,815 during the 2016-2017 school year); eligibility determined by federal guidelines.

 - Federal Supplemental Education Opportunity Grant (annual amount varies from year to year); is need-based; limited funding available.

-- North Dakota State Grant ($1,500 annually for the 2012-13 school year for eligible University of Jamestown students); eligibility determined by state guidelines.
+- North Dakota State Grant (up to $1650 annually for the 2014-2015 school year for eligible students); eligibility determined by state guidelines.
 In order to be considered for a North Dakota State Grant, your FAFSA form needs to be processed by April 15.

 - North Dakota Academic Scholarship/North Dakota Career and Technical Education Scholarship ($1500/year to be reviewed each semester for minimum 2.75 GPA); eligibility based upon ACT or WorkKeys scores and determined by state guidelines.
 The student must be enrolled for at least 12 hours the first two semesters and 15 hours each term thereafter.

-- North Dakota Scholars – full-tuition scholarships (shared by the state and University of Jamestown); merit-based (ACT score) as determined by state guidelines; required to maintain cumulative GPA’s of 3.5.
+- North Dakota Scholars – full-tuition scholarships (shared by the state and University of Jamestown); merit-based (ACT score) as determined by state guidelines; 3.5 GPA required to maintain scholarship.

 - North Dakota Indian Scholarships – $1250/year undergraduate maximum, $1870/year graduate maximum; merit and need-based; must maintain minimum 2.0 GPA; eligibility determined by state guidelines.